 What are Anginetti?

 Anginetti are a simple southern Italian cookie with a texture somewhere between a cookie and a cake.
 They are not overly sweet and can be lightly flavored with lemon, anise, almond or vanilla.
+I love the traditional lemon version.
 The cookie is dipped in a white glaze frosting to seal in the moisture and add a little sweetness.
 One bite and you will understand why they are so popular.

 No need to worry about special ingredients for this recipe.
 Your pantry is already stocked with what you need.
 Eggs, vegetable oil, granulated sugar, milk, lemon juice and zest, flour, baking powder and salt.

 If you have the time, I would set the eggs and milk out for a little while and let them come to room temperature before you start baking.
 Room temperature eggs will emulsify better and the ingredients will combine easier, resulting in a more tender cookie.

 This recipe is as straight forward as it comes and an electric mixer will make this a very quick process

 Combine the flour, baking powder and salt and set aside.

 Mix the egg, sugar and vegetable oil until the sugar has dissolved.

 Add the milk, lemon juice and lemon zest and mix well.

 Slowly add the flour and mix until it is thoroughly combined.